Chart Color Schemes

 Highland Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that could impact this region.
-Notable initiatives include Hinkler Drive Retail Showroom Complex, Mooyumbin Creek Riparian Restoration, Highland Park Investigation Area, and The Summit Highland Park.
+AreaSearch has identified four projects likely to impact the area.
+Key projects are Hinkler Drive Retail Showroom Complex, Mooyumbin Creek Riparian Restoration, Highland Park Investigation Area, and The Summit Highland Park.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.